 Star parties begin at dusk, weather permitting.
 Kunkle Park is located behind the Washington Township Municipal Building.

-July 9 – Full Moon.
+May 10 – Full Moon.
 The Moon will be located on the opposite side of the Earth as the Sun and its face will be will be fully illuminated.
-This phase occurs at 04:07 UTC.
-This full moon was known by early Native American tribes as the Full Buck Moon because the male buck deer would begin to grow their new antlers at this time of year.
-This moon has also been known as the Full Thunder Moon and the Full Hay Moon.
+This phase occurs at 21:42 UTC.
+This full moon was known by early Native American tribes as the Full Flower Moon because this was the time of year when spring flowers appeared in abundance.
+This moon has also been known as the Full Corn Planting Moon and the Milk Moon.